ibm-cloud-docs/secure-infrastructure-vpc/known-issues.md

 # Known issues with landing zone deployable architectures
 {: #known-issues}

+## Intermittent failures when you run apply or click deploy
+{: #ki-policy-404}

+You might experience a `404` `policy_not_found` error when the deployable architecture attempts to create an authorization policy.
+The failure is intermittent.
+Retry the command, for example, by clicking **Deploy** in projects or **Apply plan** in Schematics, or by running the apply command again.
+For more information, see [Intermittently getting error retrieving authorizationPolicy](https://github.com/IBM-Cloud/terraform-provider-ibm/issues/4413).

 ## Service ID API keys and Red Hat OpenShift
 {: #ki-svc-key-rhos}